Wallis Simpson: Third marriage: Duchess of Windsor

-According to the wife of former British Union of Fascists leader Oswald Mosley, Diana Mitford, who knew both Queen Elizabeth and the Duchess of Windsor but was only friendly with the latter, Elizabeth's antipathy toward her sister-in-law may have resulted from jealousy.
+According to Diana Mosley, who knew both Queen Elizabeth and the Duchess of Windsor but was only friendly with the latter, Elizabeth's antipathy toward Wallis may have resulted from jealousy.
 Lady Mosley wrote to her sister, the Duchess of Devonshire, after the death of the Duke of Windsor, "probably the theory of their [the Windsors'] contemporaries that Cake [a Mitford nickname for the Queen Mother] was rather in love with him [the Duke] (as a girl) & took second best, may account for much."

 Wallis and Edward lived in France in the pre-war years.
 In 1937, they made a high-profile visit to Germany and met Adolf Hitler at the Berghof, his Berchtesgaden retreat.
 After the visit, Hitler said of Wallis, "she would have made a good queen".
 The visit tended to corroborate the strong suspicions of many in government and society that Wallis was a German agent, a claim that she ridiculed in her letters to Edward.
-U.S. FBI files compiled in the 1930s also portray her as a possible Nazi sympathizer.
+US FBI files compiled in the 1930s also portray her as a possible Nazi sympathizer.
 Duke Carl Alexander of Württemberg told the FBI that Wallis and leading Nazi Joachim von Ribbentrop had been lovers in London.
 There were even rather improbable reports during the Second World War that she kept a signed photograph of Ribbentrop on her bedside table.

 Edward wrote in the New York Daily News of December 13, 1966: "In a roundabout way [Hitler] encouraged me to infer that Red Russia was the only enemy and that it was in Britain's interest and in Europe's too, that Germany be encouraged to strike east and smash Communism forever ...
 I confess frankly that he took me in. ...
 I thought the rest of us could be fence-sitters while the Nazis and the Reds slogged it out."